 Be sure that the Form 1003 you're completing is its most current version.

 You should have certain documentation on hand regarding your income, debts, assets, and the home you're considering buying before you begin filling out Form 1003, including:

 - Property information: Address, year built, intended property use

 - Loan information: Type and purpose of loan, amount, length of the loan

-- Income data: Monthly income, bonuses/overtime/commissions, rental income, dividends
+- Income data: Monthly income including bonuses, overtime, and commissions, rental income, dividends

-- Housing expenses: Monthly rent, other mortgages, hazard insurance, real estate taxes, etc. on current property
+- Housing expenses: Monthly rent or other mortgages, hazard insurance, and real estate taxes on current property

 - Assets and debts: Banking and savings account balances, IRAs, 401(k)s and retirement accounts, stocks, bonds, life insurance values, other real estate owned, credit card balances, car loan balances, other monthly payments